darkendvoid/NiceHashCalc/readme.md

 5. Build the application and copy all DLL exe and .config from the Bin/Release directory that was created to another folder and run the EXE file.

+Alternatively -

+1. Download The Release
+2. Modify The Nicehash Calc.exe.config using your favorite text editor
+3. Enjoy!

 Coinbase Implementation was taken from - https://github.com/iYalovoy/demibyte.coinbase

 App.Config implemntation taken from - https://github.com/jgulick48